 A distinctive feature of our scheme is that hyper-parameters are modified within a single SGD execution (and not in an external loop, as customary) and evaluated on the fly on the current minibatch, i.e., their tuning is fully embedded within the SGD algorithm.

 Computational results are reported, showing that the proposed approach leads to an improvement of the final validation accuracy for modern DNN architectures (ResNet34 and VGG16 on CIFAR-10).
-Also, it turns out that the random seed used within our algorithm modifies the search path in a very significant way, allowing one to use this seed as a single hyper-parameter to be tuned in an external loop for a further improved generalization.

 2 Simulated Annealing